AlwaysEditing.com

 ...but be fast!

-Media Composer vs Premiere vs Resolve...
+Media Composer vs. Premiere vs. Resolve?
+No...
 That argument is long dead.
-Today, it’s about applying the right app to the right workflow and need.
+Today, choosing which editing app to use is about applying the right tools to the right workflow.

 • If you're directing an independent film, you can use any.
 It's your choice.

-• If you have a multi-camera television program, you use Media Composer because its multi-cam tools are simply better.
+• If you have a multi-camera television program, its multi-cam tools are better.

-• If you have a long format series (with or without team-based editors) you use Media Composer, simply because the transcoded media, compounding over time, doesn't grow to a point where it chokes the system.
+• If you have a long format series, the transcoded media, compounding over time, doesn't grow to a point where it chokes the system.

-• Premiere has the best tools for sending finished edits to multiple social media formats.
+• Best tools for reformatting to multiple social media formats.

-• Resolve is the best at directly manipulating raw media files on your hard drives and colorizing them.
+• Best at directly manipulating raw media files on your hard drives and colorizing them.

-In fact, hybrid workflows are probably the best.
-Meaning, when I need to be fastest, I usually advise Media Composer for the script-based edit and the majority of the project, Resolve for the color, and Premiere for the deployment of the marketing and social media clips towards the end of the edit.
+Often editors use Media Composer for the script-based edit and the majority of the project; Resolve for the color and the round-tripping of initial and final media; and Premiere Pro at the end of the edit for the deployment of the marketing and social media clips.

 A word about ANIMATION

-One of the many additional crafts that has crept into an editor's job duties over the years is animation.
+One of the many additional crafts that has crept into an editor's job duties is animation.
 Job listings now demand After Effects work.
-Like other editors, I have learned to do this quite well, in order to service a bare-bones necessity.
-However...
+Like other editors, I learned to do this quite well in order to service a bare-bones necessity for low-cost projects.

-If the opportunity exists to pay the experts in these individual crafts, then please do so.
-If a job post for an editor mentions After Effects in it, then that company is contributing to the unemployment rate of struggling After Effects professionals.
+If a job post for an Editor demands After Effects, then that company is contributing to the unemployment rate of struggling After Effects experts.
+These are professionals with families who are having their livelihoods taken away.

 Green Editing